 As a key economic pillar, the financial services industry plays an integral role in all market sectors, making it inherently susceptible to climate change-related risks.
 Consequently, the industry has a large stake in understanding and mitigating these risks and assessing how climate change will alter existing risks and risk relationships.
 Over the past year, global financial leaders have become increasingly adamant that financial institutions must develop and implement long-term business strategies, risk management processes and proper reporting frameworks that explicitly consider climate change.

-Mark Carney, governor of the Bank of England, recently stated in a speech at Lloyd’s of London that
+Mark Carney, Governor of the Bank of England, stated in a speech at Lloyd’s of London:

 The combination of the weight of scientific evidence and the dynamics of the financial system suggest that, in the fullness of time, climate change will threaten financial resilience and longer-term prosperity.
 While there is still time to act, the window of opportunity is finite and shrinking.

 The subsequent 2015 United Nations Climate Change Conference (COP21) saw 195 countries adopt the first-ever universal, legally binding global climate deal and witnessed the Carney-backed launch of the Task Force on Climate-Related Financial Disclosures (TCFD).
 The TCFD is a group of corporate leaders that are charged with developing a set of guidelines for companies to report their climate-related risk exposure to investors, lenders, insurers, and other stakeholders.
 This is a crucial step forward in providing the transparency required for financial institutions to measure and respond to their exposure to climate change risk.